-The service listens on a default port of 8098.
+The service listens on a default port of 8099.
 This is set when the service is installed.
-It is stored in the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Novell\IDM_AD_EX_2010_SERVICE.
+It is stored in the registry key IDM\PowerShell\Service, located in either HKEY\LOCAL\MACHINE\SOFTWARE\Novell or HKEY\LOCAL\MACHINE\SOFTWARE\Wow6432Node\Novell, depending on your Windows installation.
 The value can be edited if necessary.
 If you edit the registry key, both the service and the driver must be restarted.

-The Active Directory driver creates, moves, and disables Exchange Server 2010 mailboxes.
-The cmdlets supported by the Active Directory driver to create, move, and disable mailboxes in Exchange Server 2010 are Enable-Mailbox, New-MoveRequest, and Disable-Mailbox.
+The Active Directory driver creates, moves, and disables Exchange Server 2016 mailboxes.
+The cmdlets supported by the Active Directory driver to create, move, and disable mailboxes in Exchange Server 2016 are Enable-Mailbox, New-MoveRequest, and Disable-Mailbox.
 The cmdlets use the following parameters in the Active Directory driver:

-- Enable-Mailbox: -Identity, -Alias, -Database -DomainController - Disable-Mailbox: Identity, -DomainController, -Confirm - New-MoveRequest: -Identity, -TargetDatabase, -DomainController, -Confirm
+- Enable-Mailbox: -Identity, -Alias, -Database, -DomainController - Disable-Mailbox: Identity, -DomainController, -Confirm - New-MoveRequest: -Identity, -TargetDatabase, -DomainController, -Confirm

 For more functionality support, use the Scripting driver or the native PowerShell support feature.
-For more information on the Scripting driver, see the Identity Manager Driver for Scripting Implementation Guide (http://www.netiq.com/documentation/idm45drivers/bi_impl_scripting/data/bookinfo.html).
+For more information on the Scripting driver, see the Identity Manager Driver for Scripting Implementation Guide.
 For more information on PowerShell support in Identity Manager, see Appendix D, "Configuring PowerShell Support," on page 123.

-To provision Exchange Server 2010 mailboxes, you must complete the following steps:
+To provision Exchange Server 2016 mailboxes, you must complete the following steps:

-- Section C.2.1, "Meeting the Prerequisites," on page 112 - Section C.2.2, "Installing the Service," on page 112 - Section C.2.3, "Configuring the Driver," on page 113 - Section C.2.4, "Configuring the Driver to Support Exchange Server 2010 Database Load Balancing," on page 114
+- "Meeting the Prerequisites" on page 112

+- "Installing the Service" on page 112

+- "Configuring the Driver" on page 112

+- "Configuring the Driver to Support Exchange Server 2016 Database Load Balancing" on page 113

+- "Support for Multiple Exchange Server in the Environment" on page 114